Get the AI Gateway + MCP Playbook. Download now →

 LLM Flexibility

-Any model, any stack: Deploy and serve opensource LLMs on your infra or route to external APIs as needed.
+Any model, any stack: Deploy and serve open-source LLMs on your infra or route to external APIs as needed.
 No Bedrock/provider lock-in – one gateway for both local and remote models

-Cohere, etc.) via unified API; fallback routing
+Connects to 250+ models (OpenAI, Anthropic, Cohere, etc.) via unified API; fallback routing & multi-provider support

 Observability

-traces and UI-based debugging for each deployment.
-Token-level usage metrics, custom alerts, and Grafana dashboards for cost/performance
+Full-stack observability: Real-time logs, metrics, traces and UI-based debugging for each deployment.
+Token-level usage metrics, custom alerts, and Open telemetry compliant metrics which can be easily imported to Datadog, Grafana etc

-Built-in request logging, token usage and cost
+Built-in request logging, token usage and cost tracking dashboard (real-time).
+Limited visibility into underlying infra (since it doesn’t host models)

 Support